 Penalty: $100.
 Default penalty.

-[Section 20 amended by No. 113 of 1965 s.
+[Section 20 amended: No. 113 of 1965 s.
 8.]

 21. Commissioner may correct errors in register etc.

-(1) The Commissioner may on such evidence as to him appears sufficient correct an entry in the register or in a certificate of registration of a business name.
+(1) The Commissioner may, before the change-over day, on such evidence as to him appears sufficient correct an entry in the register or in a certificate of registration of a business name.

 (2) When correcting an error under subsection (1), the Commissioner shall not erase or render illegible the original writing and shall affix the date upon which the correction was made together with his initials.